-For well irrigated vegetation, there is little change in $\beta$ for sites with vegetation cover between 30% and 70% (Fig. 8a).
-Whilst there is some day to day variability at the sites, the average $\beta$ is typically in the range of 1-2.
-The two rural sites near Basel with almost total vegetation cover (R1, R2) have $\beta$ values less than one, which is typical for rural locations.
-However, as the vegetation fraction decreases below 20%, $\beta$ increases substantially with a maximum value of around eight for the most densely built up urban site studied here (Mexico City).
-However, for this site $\beta$ was reduced due to being controlled by water availability from street cleaning.
-Also, for the second most impervious site (Vancouver (VL92)), the observations may have been influenced by water added to the surface in a similar manner to street cleaning, or atmospheric advection of moisture into the source area at levels below the height of the observations.
-As such, it is possible that without these additional sources of moisture, $\beta$ could be as large as 20 for urban sites with little vegetation during summertime.
-However, Offerle et al. (2006b) suggested that sparse vegetation may well be exposed to higher vapour pressure deficits and higher temperatures, whilst isolated trees are exposed to higher Photosynthetic Active Radiation (PAR), which could increase transpiration.
+For well-irrigated vegetation, there is little change in β for sites with vegetation cover between 30% and 70% (Fig. 8a).
+While there is some day-to-day variability at the sites, the average β is typically in the range of 1-2.
+The two rural sites near Basel with almost total vegetation cover (R1 and R2) have β values less than one, which is typical for rural locations.
+However, as the vegetation fraction decreases below 20%, β increases substantially, with a maximum value of around eight for the most densely built-up urban site studied here (Mexico City).
+However, for this site β was reduced because it was controlled by water availability from street cleaning.

+Also, for the secondmost impervious site [Vancouver (VL92)], the observations may have been influenced by water added to the surface in a similar manner to street cleaning, or atmospheric advection of moisture into the source area at levels below the height of the observations.
+As such, it is possible that without these additional sources of moisture, β could be as large as 20 for urban sites with little vegetation during summertime.
+However, Offerle et al. (2006b) suggested that sparse vegetation may well be exposed to higher vapor pressure deficits and higher temperatures, while isolated trees are exposed to higher photosynthetic active radiation (PAR), which could increase transpiration.
 Also, Meier and Scherer (2012) concluded that trees surrounded by a high fraction of impervious surfaces showed consistently higher canopy temperatures.
-In addition, we have made no attempt to distinguish between native and non-native vegetation.
-High latitude, mid-latitude, semi arid and tropical vegetation all have different characteristics which could influence the results for sparse vegetation cover.
-Hence additional observational studies are required for urban environments with sparse vegetation and no additional anthropogenic water injections, to determine the behavior of vegetation in such environments.
-If we consider how $Q_E$ varies with vegetation fraction, we find that as a proportion of the available energy at the surface, there is a step change around vegetation fractions of 20-30% (Fig. 8b).
-This step change is also seen when scaling $Q_E$ by the incoming all-wave radiation (Fig. 8c).
-This result agrees with Loridan and Grimmond (2012a) who found such a step change in the scaled $Q_E$ against their active vegetation index.
-Furthermore, when scaled by the incoming all-wave radiation, there is also a step change in QE with almost total vegetation cover (70-90%, Fig 8c), or little built area cover, although this step change is not seen in $Q_E$ as a proportion of the available energy at the surface.
-This suggests that there could be a step change in the net heat storage flux density for small built fractions, as confirmed by the results of Loridan and Grimmond (2012a) who showed a step change in the storage heat density for changes in
+In addition, we have made no attempt to distinguish between native and nonnative vegetation.
+High latitude, midlatitude, semiarid, and tropical vegetation all have different characteristics that could influence the results for sparse vegetation cover.
+Hence, additional observational studies are required for urban environments with sparse vegetation and no additional anthropogenic water injections, to determine the behavior of vegetation in such environments.

+If we consider how Q_E varies with vegetation fraction, we find that as a proportion of the available energy at the surface, there is a step change around vegetation fractions of 20%-30% (Fig. 8b).
+This step change is also seen when scaling Q_E by the incoming all-wave radiation (Fig. 8c).
+This result agrees with Loridan and Grimmond (2012a), who found such a step change in the scaled Q_E against their active vegetation index.
+Furthermore, when scaled by the incoming all-wave radiation, there is also a step change in Q_E with almost total vegetation cover (70%-90%, Fig. 8c), or little built area cover, although this step change is not seen in Q_E as a proportion of the available energy at the surface.
+This suggests that there could be a step change in the net heat storage flux density for small built fractions, as confirmed by the results of Loridan and Grimmond (2012a), who showed a step change in the storage heat density for changes in active built index.
+Hence, we conclude that the sensitivity of Q_E , and hence the Q_H through the available energy at the surface, is greatly increased when there is little vegetation cover, while the sensitivity of the heat storage is greatly increased when there is little built area cover.

-The results from this study suggest that an urban land surface model, such as JULES, can reproduce the observed $\beta$ values of urban sites.
-However, the sensitivity of the urban energy balance at sites with low fractions of vegetation land cover, or low fractions of built area, suggests that further studies are required for urban environments with less than 30% vegetation cover, and less than 30% built area cover.
-This can only be achieved if there are future observational campaigns for such environments, or observational data are analysed according to wind sectors that have differing plan area vegetation fractions.
-Future observational campaigns need to be long term in order to sample a range of synoptic and climatic extremes, so that the nature of the variability and sequencing can be evaluated for their impacts on the surface fluxes.
+The results from this study suggest that an urban land surface model, such as JULES, can reproduce the observed β values of urban sites.
+However, the sensitivity of the urban energy balance at sites with low fractions of vegetation land cover, or low fractions of built area, suggests that further studies are required for urban environments with less than 30% vegetation cover and less than 30% built area cover.
+This can only be achieved if